 This book will be useful for test automation developers and developers.
 Typically this describes patterns and anti-patterns in writing tests.
 The smells of tests and how they refactor.
 If you want to write stable and valuable tests – read this book.
 It will be very useful for beginner automators, as it describes all the rakes you will encounter.

 This book is written for an advanced level which includes senior quality managers and business executives.

 Everyone wants to achieve optimal success between quality and speed when delivering the software that drives the modern software business.
 If you want to understand the global 2000 business software testing process, go with this.

 These best software testing book are the one-stop guide for software testing types, errors, and the planning process.
 The book provides an investigative comprehensive about the tools, techniques, and standard tools.

 It also provides specific highlights of writing test cases and detecting errors.
 It provides in-depth knowledge of selenium and IEEE/ISO/IEC software testing standards.

 This is a practical help textbook for the concise introduction of software testing, explaining the basic principles, and practically applying it in an industrial environment.
 The top features include various software lifecycles, describes the testing roles in building a quality product, examining the test in the different processes like the agile world, putting down the importance of software configuration management.
 At the end of the chapter, it provides review questions and a glossary.

-You will not find some of these books near your area, but buy them on the Amazon with no problems.
-We can find the art of Software Testing and xUnit in any online or brick and mortar store, but I recommend reading in the original.
+You will not find some of these books near your area, but buy them on Amazon with no hassle.
+We can find the art of Software Testing and xUnit in any online or brick-and-mortar store, but I recommend reading in the original.

 These best software testing books will help you refine your testing skills and understand more about testing and what quality assurance is as a process.
 Enjoy reading, learn, and apply it.
 Good luck!